fkellner/frenchpress/README.md

 You might want to change the `ADMIN_MAIL` and `ADMIN_DEFAULT_PASSWORD` environment variables, since they are used in the migrations to create the default admin user for your site.

-To just have a look at it, running `composer install` followed by `php artisan migrate --seed && php artisan serve` should be enough.
+To just have a look at it, running `composer install && composer dump-autoload` followed by `php artisan migrate --seed && php artisan serve` should be enough.
 Leave the `--seed` argument if you do not want any example blog entries in your database.

 If you changed something and need to recompile assets, you need to `npm install && npm run dev`.